 "The baroque fiddle...may have been introduced from England in the second half of the seventeenth century, although the earliest evidence for such importation is not found until the early 1720s.
-Fiddles were being made in Dublin later in the same decade and used for the playing of Irish music.
-Later in the century it is found being played with the harp, pipes, flutes, and other instruments, and being especially used to provide music for dancing.
+Fiddles were being made in Dublin later in the same decade and used for the playing of Irish music...
 The great popularity of the fiddle in Scotland in the late eighteenth century, and a burst of reel composition associated with it, had a particular influence in the North of Ireland, and the fiddle has been especially strong there...
 It seems to have been the most popular instrument for the playing of Irish traditional music in the nineteenth century, and it possibly has been in the twentieth...
 Since the 1920s the fiddle has had a particular influence on the entire instrumental music tradition through the commercial recordings especially of three virtuoso fiddle players from Sligo: Michael Coleman, James Morrison, and Paddy Killoran, who made their local repertory and style nationally popular. " —Taisce cheol nUchais Eireann.

 Ireland's adversarial relationship with England had its influence on Irish music.
 The well-known order from Queen Elizabeth to hang harpers wherever found and to destroy their instruments is probably apocryphal, but musicians were often suspected of spying and of rebellion with their music.
 What is not apocryphal is that laws were passed making it illegal for the Irish to speak their language, to own land or get an education.
 The lands and titles stripped from Irish aristocracy were bestowed on loyal subjects who, as absentee landlords, cut a dashing figure in London with the rents collected by land agents from increasingly impoverished Irish farmers.
 There was very little in the way of a local aristocracy or a middle class to support musicians; dancing masters, with a small fiddle in their pocket, traveled around Ireland hoping for a chance to earn a bit of money with dance lessons.